With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 As well as bridges, you will find one of Andalucia’s most beautiful towns.
 There are a lot of architectural wonders to see and if you want something with a faster pace, you can go canyoning at the Guadalevín river.

 Without a doubt, Sevilla is one of the best places to visit in Andalucia.
-It’s a beautiful city with so much to do, you’d be mad to leave it off your itinerary!
+It’s an ancient city with so much to do, you’d be mad to leave it off your itinerary!

 Sevilla is one of my favourite cities in Spain.
 It’s a lively city and there is always something going on.
+This is especially true if you visit when it’s Feria de Abril during the holy week of Easter.
 The people of Sevilla make it a fun place to be, they’re full of life and a lot of fun.

-One of the best spots to check out in Sevilla is Plaza Espana.
+One of the best spots to check out in Sevilla is Plaza de España.
 It’s an impressive complex that takes your breath away.
 You could easily spend half a day admiring its beauty.

 Sevilla is famous for its flamenco shows and if you get the chance to see one you should!
 You can also visit the Royal Alcazar, which is an old palace dating from the time of the Moors.